okhulusi/Qt_Game_OmarK/GameDesignDoc.md

 Quits the game.
 ### Pause Button
 Pauses the game.
 The user cannot move Lilla while the game is paused.
+### High Score Box
+Keeps track of the three highest scorers of the game.
+Upon quitting, high scores are exported to a text file and read back in upon opening the game again.
+If no high scores have been made yet, the three highest scorers are set to "Nobody" with a score of 0.
+Further, a new text file is made if it hasn't been already.
 ## Picture Information
 Pictures were found at the following website: http://www.spritedatabase.net.
 I do not claim any rights or ownership to these photos.